ryanchangky/minimal-mistakes/_posts/2018-02-27-life-insurance-risk-classification.md

 The various classification models below are developed and the low Quadratic Weighted Kappa Scores confirmed that classification algorithms are not a good approach for this problem.

+**Logistic Regression**
+Logistic regression is a classification algorithm that uses log of odds as a dependent variable and predicts the probability of occurrence of an event by fitting data to a logit function.
 ```python
 # Logistic Regression
 lrcv = LogisticRegressionCV(n_jobs=-1,penalty='l2',multi_class='multinomial',solver='newton-cg',scoring=kappa_scorer,